anxintl/GELToken/README.md

 # Requirements

 * Token Identifier
-  * symbol `HAZ`
+  * symbol `GEL`
-  * name `Hazza Network Token`
+  * name `GEL Token`
   * decimals `18`

 * Total Suppy of Tokens
   * The total supply of tokens will be determined by the number of tokens sold by the end of the sale.
   * The total supply of 6 month locked tokens is: TBC
-  * The total supply of 8 month locked tokens is: TBC
-  * The total supply of 12 month locked tokens is: TBC
+  * The total supply of 24 month locked tokens is: TBC

 * Off Chain Public Sale of Tokens
   * The tokens sale will be conducted off-chain
-  * On completion of the sale, the contract owner will make multiple calls to add 6, 8, and 12 month locked balances, and unlocked balances
+  * On completion of the sale, the contract owner will make multiple calls to add 6, and 24 month locked balances, and unlocked balances
   * After reconciliation, the token contract will be finalized and no further tokens can be allocated.

 * KYC on unlocked balances